CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 will be easy to filter the classes that are in view to a specified A/B day.
 ### QA
-Our testing procedure is making sure the period is put in the correct A/B day.
-The test succeeds if periods 1,2,3,4,8 are on A day and periods 1,5,6,7,8 are on B day and appear the correct schedule on the correct A/B school day.
-If anything else appears, it fails.
+Ensure that the class periods are put into correct A/B days Success:
+Periods 1, 2, 3, 4, 8 are on A day and 1, 5, 6, 7 ,8 are on B
+days.
+The classes are correctly assigned to the A/B school days too.
+Fail: Periods do not follow the Allen A/B class schedule or classes are in incorrect orders.

 ## Links for Help
 ### Functionality